About Jennifer Black

 • Examining the connections between school food programs and the food environment with students’ dietary practices and well-being.

-• Working with local food banks to examine the experiences of food insecurity among food bank members
+• Working with local food-focused community-based organizations to examine the experiences of food insecurity in Vancouver

 • Assessing the relations between neighbourhood-level socioeconomic status, demographic factors, land use and access to food in British Columbia.